robwelan/be-a-react-dev-ws-01/content/blog/lint-in-the-machine/index.md

 ---
-title: Lint In The Wash
+title: Lint In The Machine
 date: "2023-05-05T14:41:00Z"
 categories:
   - general